 Julia was elected to the Committee in March 2012 following eighteen months as a co-opted member.
 She has been a friend of the Roughton family for many years and was nominated by Geoffrey and Rosamond Roughton.
 She is a Strategy consultant and in the past has worked for Shell and PwC.
 She also has experience of working with the charitable sector including Anti-Slavery International and is particularly interested in VHA’s mission to help those affected by homelessness.

 Penny was elected to the Committee in March 2012 following eighteen months as a co-opted member.
 She is a grand-daughter of one of the original board members of Vincent House Limited, Douglas Clarke, as well as daughter of Alison Boreham and sister of Jane Rae, both of whom have served on the Committee for many years.
 Penny is a freelance radio producer and also set up the ‘Soundaffects’ charity using audio to link primary school children in the UK with their peers in Africa and Sri Lanka.
+She is a Trustee of the Prison Phoenix Trust which encourages prisoners in the development of their spiritual welfare, through the practices of meditation and yoga, working with silence and the breath.

 Mike Farrar was co-opted to the Committee in January 2014 and formally elected at the AGM in April 2015.
 He stepped down from his role as Chief Executive of the NHS Confederation in late 2013 to become an independent management consultant working within the health sector.
 As well as being a director of Mike Farrar Consulting Limited, he is on the Boards of York Health Economics Consortium, Sport & Physical Activity @ Work, Huddersfield Community Sporting Trust.
 Mike lives in Huddersfield with his partner Rosamond Roughton and their two daughters.

 Fi was elected to the Committee in March 2012 following eighteen months as a co-opted member.
 She first became known to the Committee through Yeldall Christian Projects, where she was on the board for over 8 years, and her consultancy work for Stepping Stones Trust.
 Fi also facilitated a special meeting for the Committee in 2003 to address VHA’s long term plans.
 Fi has immense experience of working with charities in a wide range of issues and was recently involved with setting up a food-bank in her local area of East Sussex.
 She originally trained as a social worker and gained experience in child protection and psychiatric support, before moving onto the charity sector.
-She is currently working as an NHS Manager.

 Jane joined the Committee in 1993 following the death of her grandfather Douglas Clarke a year earlier.
 Her mother Alison Boreham and sister Penny BorehamSaban are also on the Committee.
 Jane is married to Dougal Rae, a film and TV producer and they have three grown up children, one at university and two nearing the end of their schooldays; however, she still finds time to be a partner in Fine Arts Travel which organises cultural tours to Italy.